darwino/darwino-documentation/Developer Guide/Appendix 3. The Query Language.md

 Behind the scenes, Darwino constructs a SQL query that uses the database's native aggregation operators.
 This is good in terms of efficiency: the document selection, value extraction, and aggregation is done server-side using efficient SQL statements.
 The database does the work.

-##Categorization
-Categorization is a means to organize documents in groups based on shared key values, determined by the orderBy() of a cursor, in the Darwino API.
-Categorization is completely dynamic; being based on the sort order, which is not fixed, categorization can be calculated on the fly.

-Categorization adds entries to the result to define the categories.
-If an entry has a "category" value of true, then it is not a document... it is a category entry.
-The "categoryCount" value, a number, contains the level of categorization for the entry in a multi-category result: top level would be categoryLevel of 1, the next level down would be categoryLevel of 2, and so on.

-The .categories(int nCat) method takes as its parameter the number of category levels to apply, based on the orderBy() fields.

-When categorizing, it is possible to request that the documents not be extracted in the cursor; in this case, the result will consist only of the categories.

-Another option is to extract categories while skipping the highest level categories.
-For example, extract two categories, but start at the second-level category, returning levels two and three.